WHDaniels/EnglishSpanishNMT/README.md

 # EnglishSpanishNMT
-English to Spanish translator built through a trained recurrent neural network.
+English to Spanish translator built through with a recurrent neural network.